-Design principles:
+Design principles

 - A higher standard than the minimum required by national building regulations is an aspiration of this Neighbourhood Plan, with a guaranteed longevity for over 50 years. - Adequate attention to orientation for natural light, thermal insulation and green technology will be implicit in all design proposals. - All development will enhance and reinforce the local character and sense of place of the specific location in which it is situated.
-All new proposals for developments of more than one unit must incorporate a comprehensive Design and Access Statement that illustrates how the character, size, density and layout of the proposed site will not cause an adverse negative impact on the local beauty of the countryside. - Particular care must be taken to reflect the character and historic importance of the many listed and ancient buildings within the village (referenced at the end of this document), either if adjacent, or in the curtilage of such a building, or affecting it's setting in the built form.
-The diversity of materials proposed in the construction of any new development must accurately reflect this character and context. - All proposed densities should be concomitant with the surrounding village residential properties, and proportionate to the immediate setting. - These Design Principles recognise the importance of new technologies and product design that will not only help new development towards a goal of carbon neutrality, but also help in the unobtrusive evolution of such renewable technology materials, allowing them to seamlessly blend into the character of the village.
+All new proposals for developments of more than one unit must incorporate a comprehensive Design and Access Statement that illustrates how the character, size, density and layout of the proposed site will not cause an adverse impact on the village setting. - Particular care must be taken to reflect the character and historic importance of the many listed and ancient buildings within the village (referenced at the end of this document), either if adjacent, or in the curtilage of such a building, or affecting its setting in the built form.
+The diversity of materials proposed in the construction of any new development must accurately reflect this character and context. - All proposed densities should be in keeping with the surrounding village residential properties, and proportionate to the immediate setting. - These Design Principles recognise the importance of new technologies and product design that will not only help new development towards a goal of carbon neutrality, but also help in the evolution of unobtrusive renewable technology materials, allowing them to seamlessly blend into the character of the village.
 Development that demonstrates new green technologies will be supported.

-Design requirements:
+Design requirements